‘Happy hour’ - saving food waste with a discount image frame

 Activity description

-Fighting food waste with a discount in “Happy hour”
+Fighting food waste with a 'happy hour' discount

 Depending on the canteen and snack-buffet system in schools, up to 40% of food/meals are not served.
 They end up in the rubbish.